 Students seeking involvement in our school and community are encouraged to participate in the many clubs and sports available to them at Cook High School.
 These organizations provide services to community and school.
 A student may earn volunteer service hours which count toward a Volunteer Service Seal on their diplomas upon graduation.
 Current seniors must accumulate 120 hours to earn the seal.
-The levels are 120, 300, 500, 700, and 1000 up.
 If you are not involved in an organization, and desire to serve others, please see your counselor.